Vision

 6Robert Hennessee became interested in the Civil War when his family moved to the Richmond, VA area when he was six.
 They visited local battlefields and the Confederate White House.
 Later, they moved to Maryland and visited the Antietam and Gettysburg battlefields.
 As an adult, Bob lived in Charleston, SC where he visited Ft.
 Sumter.
 Later, he moved to Washington, DC area where he visited Bull Run, Chancellorsville and other Civil War sites.
 During that time, he joined the Stuart-Mosby Society.
 He is particularly knowledgeable about Stonewall Jackson, Mosby and Stuart.
 Bob joined the TVCWRT in 2014.
 He recently retired from the Army Corps of Engineers and operates an energy consulting business, Hennessee Associates.

-Art Helms, Programs Officer
+Alan Ruzicka, Programs Officer

 Kevin Rodriguez, Membership Officer